 |element type||initializable in 32-bit Lisps? (see below)||initializable in 64-bit Lisps? (see below)|

 To get a stack-allocated vector, the following coding practice should be used:

 trust-declarations-switchtrue>)) ;; with initial variable value, (speed 3) (safety 1) will work ... (let ((x (make-array n <options>))) (declare (dynamic-extent x)) ...)

 initializable according to the table above).
 All

 other forms might cause heap allocation of the array.
+Specifying an

 Other functions that allow stack-consing if conditions are right are cons, list, list*, make-list, with-stack-fobject, with-stack-fobjects, with-stack-list, and with-stack-list*.

 A typep-transformer allows the compiler to transform a form like